-You want to create your first Mobile Application but does not really know where to start?
+You want to create your first Mobile App but does not really know where to start?
 What are the steps required?
 How to organize yourself?
 I prepare a step by step guide for you to follow in order to reach your goal.

 These are the 10 steps to follow for you to be successful in creating a Mobile Application:

-1. Create an App Idea
+1. Create a Mobile App Idea

-If you already have an app idea, then you can skip this step and go the next one!
+If you already have a mobile app idea, then you can skip this step and go the next one!
 But if you brainstorming to have a great idea for your app.
 After reading this step, you will be able to learn good techniques to help you come up with your next hit app idea.

 As you may know already, we live in a world that is very well connected and everyone have great idea and most of them are probably existing into an App.
 Keep in mind that there is rarely a completely new idea that is born from nothing.
 We all get inspired by something to create and connecting the dots.